loktc/CS596Fall2021FinalProject/README.md

    Pydicom is used to convert the medicial images into the format that PyTorch can be used
 2. CNN
 3. IDE: Jupyter lab
+4. USC CARC
+   CARC is used for training the model with parallel GPU and CPU

 ## 5. Expected Results: